tomdalling/rschema/README.md

 end
 ```

-Include your module into `RSchema::DefaultDSL`:
+Then include your module into `RSchema::DefaultDSL`:

 ```ruby
 RSchema::DefaultDSL.include(MyCustomMethods)